yetanotherco/yet-another-bridge/README.md

 3. Setting _EscrowClaimPaymentSelector_

-   Ethereum's smart contract has another variable that must be configured, _EscrowClaimPaymentSelector_, which is for specifying the _claimPayment_ function's name in the Starknet Escrow smart contract.
+   Ethereum's smart contract has another variable that must be configured, _EscrowClaimPaymentSelector_, which is for specifying the _claim_payment_ function's name in the Starknet Escrow smart contract.
    You can set and change Ethereum's _EscrowClaimPaymentSelector_ variable, doing the following:

    ```bash